-Television producers were taken by surprise with the popularity of this observational documentary produced by independent film-makers Pacific Screen when it first screened on New Zealand’s TV2 in December 2014.
+Television producers were taken by surprise with the popularity of this observational documentary produced by independent film-makers Pacific Screen when it first screened on New Zealand’s TV2 in the 12th month of 2014.

 The slightly longer version of the documentary made for international audiences can been seen here.

 This documentary and the second in the series, Gloriavale Life and Death, was recently awarded a silver medal at the 2016 New York Film Festival in the renowned World’s Best TV & Films competitions (community portrait category).

 New Zealand viewers can click here to see the local version and other clips at TVNZ OnDemand.